Denver Broncos Roster Cuts Candidates: Odds For Top Names

 That number means the Broncos playoff chances pretty much speak for themselves, for now.

-With the post-June 1st deadline allowing teams to cut players and save more salary, BetColorado.com developed hypothetical odds of players to be cut from the Broncos roster prior to the 2024 NFL season.
+With the post-June 1st deadline allowing teams to cut players and save more salary, BetColorado.com took a break from highlighting Colorado sportsbooks and developed hypothetical odds of players to be cut from the Broncos roster prior to the 2024 NFL season.
 Only players over $1 million in cap hit were included.

 Must be 21+ to participate & present in CO.
 Gambling problem?
 Call 1-800-GAMBLER.
 T&Cs Apply.